Skip to main content

 CSA monument in Eufaula, Alabama

-Presented by the United Daughters of the Confederacy in 1904, and standing at 35 feet tall, the confederate monument towers over the intersection of Broad Street and Eufaula Avenue.
+Presented by the United Daughters of the Confederacy in 1904 and standing at 35 feet tall, the Confederate monument towers over the intersection of Broad Street and Eufaula Avenue.

 Wiregrass Birding Trail